Afe Babalola University

-Afe Babalola University (ABUAD) is a private university located in Ado-Ekiti, Ekiti State, Nigeria.
+Afe Babalola University (ABUAD) is a private research university located in Ado-Ekiti, Ekiti State, Nigeria.
 It was founded by a lawyer and philanthropist, Afe Babalola, in 2009.
-Afe Babalola University offers Academic programs in six Colleges: Sciences, Law, Engineering, Social and Management Sciences, Medicine and Health Sciences, and Postgraduate Studies.
+Afe Babalola University offers Academic programs in seven Colleges: Sciences, Law, Engineering, Social and Management Sciences, Medicine and Health Sciences, Pharmacy and Postgraduate Studies.
 The Engineering College built on three and half acres of land and is reputed to be one of the largest in Africa.
 The college was inaugurated by former President Goodluck Jonathan.

 Campuses

 The university has one main campus which is located in Ado-Ekiti, Ekiti State, Nigeria.
 The campus is situated in the hilly part of the town directly opposite the Federal Polytechnic Ado-Ekiti.
-The campuses houses 5 undergraduate colleges, a post graduate school, conference halls, a teaching hospital for medical students, student and staff accommodation, sporting facility and other auxiliary services such as cafeteria for staff and students, a laundry, a bakery and a water processing plant.
-The Afe Babalola University holds a reputation for being one of the few Nigerian universities to begin academic works in the campus permanent site.
+The campus houses 6 undergraduate colleges, a postgraduate school, conference halls, a teaching hospital for medical students, student and staff accommodation, a sporting facility, and other auxiliary services such as a cafeteria for staff and students, a laundry, a bakery, and a water processing plant.
+Afe Babalola University holds a reputation for being one of the few Nigerian universities to begin academic work in the campus permanent site.
 However, due to the requirement by the National University Commission that the school must possess a functioning teaching hospital, a memorandum of understanding with the Nigerian federal government to make use of the Federal Medical Center (FMC) Ido-Ekiti, Ekiti State as its teaching hospital for a period of ten years beginning from October 2014.